HDLI Logo Housing and Development Law Institute

 Links

-Housing and Development Law Institute ("HDLI") is a national nonprofit member organization whose mission is to serve as a legal resource to public housing and redevelopment agencies, their developers and legal counsel.
+The Housing and Development Law Institute (HDLI) is a nationwide non-profit member organization whose mission is to serve as a legal resource to public housing and redevelopment agencies, their developers and legal counsel.

 .